 The first thing you can do to tackle both safety and security is to install a grate over your window well.

-While something is better than nothing, I’ve seen a lot of people place flimsy pieces of plywood or plastic covers over their window wells.
+While something is better than nothing, we’ve seen a lot of people place flimsy pieces of plywood or plastic covers over their window wells.
 These may work okay as short-term solutions, but small children typically aren’t good judges of durability and may try to stand on a surface that can’t hold their weight.
 Plastic covers are also more prone to weathering and cracking and are easier for thieves to remove without drawing much attention to themselves.

 Window well grates come in several different shapes, sizes, styles, and finishes, so you can choose one that matches both your needs and your house’s exterior.
-Because of this variety, I can’t recommend a specific grate, but here are some factors to consider while you shop:
+Because of this variety, we can’t recommend a specific grate, but here are some factors to consider while you shop:

 - You’ll want something that fits snugly onto the well, without a lot of extra space for fingers to get pinched or for a prying tool to get leverage.